ringlej/ptxdist/doc/daily_work.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes a binary fails to run due to missing files, directories or
 device nodes.
-Often the error message (if any) that the binary creates
+Often the error message (if any) which the binary creates
 in this case is ambiguous.
 Here the ``strace`` tool can help us, namely
 to observe the binary at runtime. ``strace`` shows all the system calls
-that the binary or its shared libraries are performing.
+the binary or its shared libraries are performing.

 ``strace`` is one of the target debugging tools which PTXdist provides
 in its ``Debug Tools`` menu.